 Who should I contact about my ambulance bill?

-Initial billing services are provided by the Henry County Health Department for rescue squad and ambulance services.
-Please contact the Health Department at (309) 852-0197 with any questions or concerns about your ambulance bill.
+Initial billing services are provided by Professional Billing Services for rescue squad and ambulance services.
+Please contact PBS at 1-877-482-2461 with any questions or concerns about your ambulance bill.
 After 4 months, delinquent accounts are returned to the City for further action.
 For questions regarding older accounts, please contact the following: